Timing

 What is the local improvement fee for?

 The local improvement fee covers the cost of building the public infrastructure - that is, the lift stations, forcemain and other conveyance equipment.
 Each household in the service area will pay an equal portion of the total cost, which works out to $7,264.37 per parcel.
-Unless you've already prepaid this fee, a payment of $505.37 a year will be added to your annual property tax bill, starting in 2021.
+Unless you've already prepaid this fee, a payment of $505.37 was added to your annual property tax bill in 2021.

 Do I have to pay the local improvement fee if I don't plan to hook to the system for awhile?